 With the online Indian visa application form, you can quickly and easily apply for the e-visa India.
 Read here how you can fill in the form to smoothly acquire a visa.
 When filling in the form, you will need your contact information, your passport information, your travel details, and the information of your employer.
 Make sure you have this information at hand when starting on the form.

 Before filling in the form

 Fewer documents and data have to be provided for the online Indian visa (e-visa) than for the physical visa, for which the passport has to be sent or handed over.
-For instance, no paycheck needs to be submitted, the restrictions regarding the passport photos are less strict and the application form is shorter.
+For instance, no pay cheque/payroll check needs to be submitted, the restrictions regarding the passport photos are less strict and the application form is shorter.
 However, even with online applications, it is advisable to check a number of things before you start the application procedure.

 Applying for the Indian visa online is easy and fast